afantasia-me/afantasia-me.github.io/_posts/2020-09-05-the-mainframe-is-dead-long-live-the-mainframe.md

 >
 > Most every programmer in the business world today is learning and using this stuff.
 Just, they generally use a different cloud provider where they pay for timesharing on someone else's mainframe... which is what a cloud provider is.
 >
-> I simply can't possibly understand why, other than vendor lock in... which if it's IBM, it isn't cheap... but until Ginny gutted it was highly reliable... why would anyone have an issue with this?
+> I simply can't possibly understand why, other than vendor lock in... which if it's IBM, it isn't cheap... but until Ginny gutted it, it was highly reliable... why would anyone have an issue with this?
 >
 > If you're a bank, financial institution, etc... it's probably still one of the best architectures you can possibly get your hands on.
 I spent 60 hours last month trying to figure out how to implement distributed storage in a K8S cluster... and how to implement scheduled rolling backups for it...
 I spent many additional hours trying to figure our how to automate the entire process of removing a K8S node and adding a new one programmatically, Then there's managing the firmware updates for the physical hardware it's running on...
 I actually have a 50 or so page document listing all the stupid little things I have to do.... to make a simple web server running OpenFaaS and such.
 >